openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 2. Install the package via the SEPAL Terminal

-   1. Navigate to your SEPAL **Terminal**.
+   1. Go to your SEPAL **Terminal**.
-   2. Type *1* to access the terminal of session #1.
+   2. Type *1* to access the terminal of Session #1.
 You can think of a session as an instance of a virtual machine that is connected to your SEPAL account.
-   3. Clone the deforest github repository to your SEPAL account.
+   3. Clone the Deforest github repository to your SEPAL account.

       .. code-block:: console